Thanks to fermented stinging nettle tea, create your own 100% organic fertilizer and parasite repellent!

 Using 100% organic products in your garden is a key to successfully treating your plants or making fertilizer while protecting the planet.

-Note that fermented stinging nettle tea is very affordable, since the only needed equipment is a sprayer for application.
+Note that fermented stinging nettle tea is very affordable, since the only equipment needed is a sprayer for application.

 The fermented stinging nettle tea recipe is very simple

 Place them in a basin or a bucket.
 Absolutely avoid metal containers.
 Use plastic, wood, or eventually styrofoam.

 Here are the ratios to follow: